A nonequilibrium distribution for stochastic thermodynamics: Introduction

 \textit{Basic idea}\textemdash Our work is based on two central ideas.
 First, since stochastic thermodynamics lies at the interface between statistical physics and thermodynamics, an appropriate statistical averaging of the relevant microscopic random quantities must reproduce the laws of thermodynamics.
 Indeed, fluctuation theorems and nonequilibrium relations (such as the nonequilibrium work relation or the Jarzynski equality) involve experimentally measurable macroscopic quantities, including the performed work or the free energy difference, which are thermodynamic observables.
 In other words, the statistical average of fluctuating microscopic quantities, computed using a suitable probability distribution, must yield the familiar macroscopic thermodynamic quantities.
 However, a more stringent requirement arises: because the system under study is transiently out of equilibrium, the statistical averaging should specifically recover the established laws of macroscopic nonequilibrium thermodynamics.
 Second, it is well known that a macroscopic system, classically described by a Hamiltonian $\mathcal{H}(q_{i},p_{i})$, and a continuous distribution function $\rho (q_{i},p_{i})$, can also be represented (if sufficiently small) in terms of a discrete set of energy levels $E_{i}$ with an associated discrete probability distribution $P_{i}$.
 Each energy level $E_{i}$ corresponds to a Hamiltonian $\mathcal{H}(q_{i},p_{i})$ in the statistical ensemble.
+The microscopic state labeled by $i$ thus corresponds, in the limit of a continuous probability density, to an infinitesimal phase-space element of volume $\delta q_{i} \times \delta p_{i}$.
 The ensemble we consider is the canonical ensemble, i.e., the set of all possible values of $E_{i}$, as originally formulated by Gibbs \cite{GIBBS}.
 This framework is appropriate when fluctuations arise due to coupling with thermal or work reservoirs.
-The statistical average of a given random quantity over the canonical ensemble corresponds to a sum over all the number $i$ (more precisely over all the states), weighted by their respective probabilities of occurrence.
+The statistical average of a given random quantity over the canonical ensemble corresponds to a sum over all the number $i$ with $1 \le i \le N$ (more precisely over all the $N$ possible states occupied by the system), weighted by their respective probabilities of occurrence.
 However, the probability distribution must be modified to reflect the nonequilibrium nature of the process.
 To this end, we propose a straightforward extension of the Gibbs canonical distribution to include the internal variables $\xi $.
 This extension naturally introduces a time dependence into the relevant quantities, even when both the temperature and the work-related parameter $\lambda$ are held constant.
+A justification for the existence and reality of such a nonequilibrium distribution is presented later.